 NURS 997Doctoral Dissertation (3 credits minimum)3

-Specialization is achieved through an approved program of study and includes program elements of minor field coursework, supervised research experiences, dissertation, and the direction of faculty advisors.
+Specialization is achieved through an approved program of study and includes program elements of minor field coursework, supervised research experiences, practicum with emphasis on skill development in nursing leadership/education, dissertation, and the direction of faculty advisors.
 The student specializes in a particular area of nursing practice and the social context within which it occurs.
 The plan for this is developed in consultation with the major professor.
 Minimum requirements for all formal coursework other than dissertation research can be expected to take at least two academic years of study.

 Students admitted without a master’s degree in nursing must complete 12 credits of master’s program graduate core courses before beginning doctoral level nursing courses.
 The graduate core courses that must be completed are: